What to Do If Your Car Is Stolen

 Confirm the Car Is Stolen, Then Call Police

-Contact local parking enforcement to verify the car wasn't towed for a violation or parking restriction.
-If theft is confirmed, call 911 or the non-emergency line, file a report and get the case number.
-Your insurer requires it to open a theft claim.
+First, check with local parking enforcement to rule out a tow.
+If the car wasn't there, call your local police non-emergency line, file a theft report and get the case number.
+Your insurer won't open a claim without it.

 2. 2